playframework/playframework/documentation/manual/tutorial/PlayApplicationOverview.md

 # Play Application Overview

 This tutorial is implemented as a simple Play application that we can examine to start learning about Play.
 Let's first look at what happens at runtime.
-When you enter <a target="play-docs" href="http://localhost:9000/">http://localhost:9000/</a> in your browser:
+When you enter <http://localhost:9000/> in your browser:

 1. The browser requests the root `/` URI from the HTTP server using the `GET` method.
 1. The Play internal HTTP Server receives the request.
-1. Play resolves the request using the routes file, which maps URIs to controller action methods.
+1. Play resolves the request using the `routes` file, which maps URIs to controller action methods.
 1. The action method renders the `index` page, using Twirl templates.
 1. The HTTP server returns the response as an HTML page.